Fellows and Scholars

 AAC&U Distinguished Fellow

-Estela Mara Bensimon is Dean’s Professor in Educational Equity at the USC Rossier School of Education and Director of the Center for Urban Education, which she founded in 1999.
-Professor Bensimon’s critical action research agenda has been supported by grants from the Ford Foundation, Bill &Melinda Gates Foundation, Lumina Foundation, Teagle Foundation, The William and Flora Hewlett Foundation, the National Science Foundation, ECMC Foundation, College Futures Foundation, and The James Irvine Foundation.
+Estela Mara Bensimon is a professor of higher education at the University of Southern California Rossier School of Education and director of the Center for Urban Education, which she founded in 1999.
+Dr. Bensimon’s work has focused singularly on increasing racial equity in their education outcomes from student of the color.
+Her critical action research agenda has been supported by grants from the Ford Foundation, Bill & Melinda Gates Foundation, Lumina Foundation, Teagle Foundation, The William and Flora Hewlett Foundation, and The James Irvine Foundation.

-Dr. Bensimon was associate dean of the USC Rossier School of Education from 1996 to 2000 and was a Fulbright Scholar to Mexico in 2002.
-She has been a consultant at Leiden University in the Netherlands.
+Dr. Bensimon was associate dean of the USC Rossier School of Education from 1996 to 2000 and a Fulbright Scholar to Mexico in 2002.
 She earned her doctorate in higher education from Teachers College, Columbia University.